Taha533/Renata-Data-Scientist-Assignment/README.md

 12. In the "Values" area, click on the drop-down arrow next to "Sum of Income" and select "Value Field Settings."
 13. In the "Value Field Settings" dialog box, make sure that "Sum" is selected and click "OK."

 This is how i have created the pivot table, which displays the sum of income according to the specified structure.
-The sheet which contains the pivot table i named it as "PivotTable".
+The sheet that contains the pivot table I named it as "PivotTable".

-14. Then To add a new column to sheet1 namely “Matched” which matches the IDs of sheet2 with the IDs of sheet1 and show the result as True or False, I've used this formula:
+14. Then, to add a new column in sheet1, namely “Matched” which matches the IDs of sheet2 with the IDs of sheet1 and show the result as True or False, I've used this formula:

 ```bash
   =IF(ISNUMBER(MATCH(A2,Sheet2!A:A,0)),TRUE,FALSE)